dee0/ocm-toi-helloworld/README.md

 2. Make executor config from:
    - toiExecutor.configTemplate.
 This is a spiff template
    - toiPackage.executors[].config.
 Despite what OCM documentation says, this is a spiff template
    - toiExecutor.templateLibraries.
-These are references to resources in the component version
+These are references to resources in the component version *( optional )*
    - toiExecutor.schema.
-This is a reference to a json schema in the component version
+This is a reference to a json schema in the component version *(optional)*

    Basically it is like `OCM` is running the command